keelalopez/keelalopez/README.md

 Here are some ideas to get you started:
 -->
 My Name is Keila Lopez.
 I am a Fullstack Software Engineer.
 After 5 years in the Construction Management industry, I left the jobsites and join Flatiron's Software Engineering Online program.
-I seek to apply my knack for problem solving and user intuition to the construction tech industry.
+I seek to apply my knack for problem solving and user intuition in the tech world.

 - 🔭 Currently an Intern Software Engineer at Earnest
 - 🌱 I’m currently learning Redux, DSA, Typescript
-- 🤔 I’m looking for help with design and DSA practice
 - 💬 Ask me about using diagrams to understand complex concepts
 - 📫 Reach me at keilalofra@gmail.com
 - 😄 She/her pronouns